 If you have SCSI or RAID setup on your hard disk drives, it may be necessary to load the third-party drivers during setup.
 As setup starts, you should see a prompt "Press F6 if you have to install a third-party SCSI or RAID driver".
 Press the indicated key and make sure to load the proper drivers for your hard drives.

 Windows 2000 and Server 2003 using USB CD-ROM

 If you've installed Windows 2000 or Windows Server 2003 using a USB CD-ROM drive, see KB883114 for a patch that applies to this issue.

-If you're not encountering this issue during the install of Windows or immediately after reinstalling Windows we'd suggest if you've followed the above steps to reinstall Windows.
-To help verify this is not a hard drive issue we suggest that during the setup you delete and recreate all the partitions on the hard drive, format the drive, and then install Windows.
-If you encounter any errors during the format process it's likely that the hard drive is bad and was the original cause of your issue.
+If you're not encountering this issue during the install of Windows or immediately after reinstalling Windows, we'd suggest following the above steps to reinstall Windows.
+To help verify this is not a hard drive issue, we suggest that during the setup you delete and recreate all the partitions on the hard drive, format the drive, and then install Windows.
+If you encounter any errors during the format process, it's likely that the hard drive is bad and was the original cause of your issue.

 Finally, if after all the above steps have been followed, you still cannot install or boot into Windows, you may have a hardware problem.
 Your computer may have a bad hard drive, bad cable, or bad motherboard connection.
 We suggest first replacing the hard drive in the computer.